FREE PRINTABLE: LOW CARB & KETO FOOD LISTGET IT NOW

 Notes: Nutrition info includes half the oil, the other half gets left behind in the pan.

 Video Showing How To Make Keto Empanadas:

-Scroll up a bit to see the video for this recipe -- it's located directly above the ingredients list.
+Tap here to jump to the video for this recipe -- it's located directly above the ingredients list.
 It's the easiest way to learn how to make Keto Empanadas!

 Nutrition facts are provided as a courtesy.
 Have questions about calculations or why you got a different result?
 Please see our nutrition policy.